ab-tech-dev/ab-tech-dev/README.md

 # Hi there! 👋 Welcome to My GitHub Profile

-I’m **Joshua Ability**, a passionate  **Data Scientist and Analyst** and a **Backend Developer** dedicated to building scalable web applications, uncovering insights from data, and creating intelligent models to solve real-world problems.
+I’m **Joshua Ability**, a passionate  **AI/ML Engineer** and a **Backend Developer** dedicated to building scalable web applications, uncovering insights from data, and creating intelligent models to solve real-world problems.
 My expertise spans backend development, data science, machine learning, and generative AI.

 ---